Pushpaka Vimana (1987 film)

-Rao's desire to make a dialogue-less film came when he was working as an assistant director in a film where a character had to emote fear without dialogue in a scene.
-Once the idea for Pushpaka Vimana materialised, Rao wrote the screenplay within two weeks.
+Srinivasa Rao's desire to make a dialogue-less film came when he was working as an assistant director in a film where a character had to emote fear without dialogue in a scene.
+Once the idea for Pushpaka Vimana materialised, Srinivasa Rao wrote the screenplay within two weeks.
 The film was the only one produced by Nagaraj.
-Due to the lack of dialogue, Rao was able to cast actors from different parts of India.
+Due to the lack of dialogue, Srinivasa Rao was able to cast actors from different parts of India.
 The cinematography was handled by B. C. Gowrishankar, editing by D. Vasu, art direction by Thota Tharani, and the background score was composed by L. Vaidyanathan.
-The film was shot in Bangalore, Karnataka.
+The film was shot in Bengaluru, Karnataka.